Shubham-10000/DS-Project-Fraudulent-transaction-analysis/README.md

-# DS-Project-Fraudulent-transaction-analysis
+# Fraudulent Transaction Detection

-## overview
+## Project Overview
 This project focuses on detecting fraudulent transactions in a financial dataset simulated for 30 days.
-The goal is to build a robust machine-learning model that distinguishes between genuine and fraudulent transactions, assisting financial institutions in fraud prevention.
+The goal is to build a robust machine learning model that distinguishes between genuine and fraudulent transactions, assisting financial institutions in fraud prevention.

-# Fraudulent Transaction Detection

 ## Data Description
 The dataset includes transactional data with the following features: